DavidKilty/ProjectSubmission3/ReadMe2.md

 ## Features

 This is based of the popular Battle Ships game, but with an added twist.
+Here a few images for you to get a feel of the game.

+PLACE PHOTO

 ###  Features - Exisiting Features

+* Randomly generated board.

-The board is a 5 by 5 grid but labeeled 0 to 4.
+ - The board is a 5 by 5 grid but, labelled 0 to 4 (Important to remember when playing to avoid puttin in false data).
+ - The user cannot see where the computer has generated the position of their "snakes" in their "pit" (obviously, as it would be much fun otherwise)

+PLACE PHOTO

+* The user plays against the comuputer

+* The python code therefor accepts data input from the user

+* The computer also keeps track of the socres.

+PLACE PHOTO

+* Validates input and checks for errors

+ - Remember earlier, use numbers 0 to 4 and not 1 to 5.
+The computer will only accpet numbers 0 to 4 and a number lower than 0 or higherr than 4 will return and eror message

+ - Also, the computer will only accept numbers, not letts, emoticons etc.

+ PLACE PHOTO

 ###  Features - Future Features